becheran/go-testreport/README.md

 Generate a markdown test report from the go json test result.

-Matches perfectly with [github job summaries](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/) to visualize *go* test results:
+Matches perfectly with [github job summaries](https://github.blog/2022-05-09-supercharging-github-actions-with-job-summaries/) to visualize test results:

 ![ReportExample](./doc/GitHubReport.png)

-The default output sorts the tests to show failing and slow tests at the top.
+The default output sorts the tests by failing and slowest execution time.

 ## Install

+### Go

 Install via the go install command: